gammasoft71/Examples_wxWidgets/src/CommonControls/SearchCtrl/README.md

 xdg-open ./ActivityIndicator.cbp > /dev/null 2>&1
 ```

-Select ActivityIndicator project and type F9 to build and run it.
+Select SearchCtrl project and type F9 to build and run it.

 ### Linux :